The kinetics platform is used to create models of changes in an individual sample across the collection time.

 Note: If time was not collected, an approximate time parameter will be derived from the event number by assuming a constant flow rate.

 Analyses are performed by selecting a population in the workspace and choosing Kinetics from the Biology band.
-The Biology band is not visible by default and must be added from the Customize Ribbon dialog.

 If a gated population is selected, then the kinetics analyses are performed only on the cells that fall within the gated subset.
 In the example shown below, a pair of clean-up gates has been applied to the data set, and a kinetics analysis has been calculated on the Lymphocytes population.
 The kinetics node can be dragged to the group as well to apply a kinetics analysis to all samples, copying the model settings from the sample from which the node was dragged.

 FlowJo opens a kinetics platform window when the kinetics node is applied to a population.
 If a parameter with the word ‘ratio’ in its name is present within the data it will be displayed on the Y-axis.
 If not, FlowJo will guess at the best parameter to use, and the user may click on the Y-axis parameter label to choose a different parameter if the guess is inaccurate.
 If no ratio parameter has been collected, but the individual parameters that comprise the ratio have been, the derived parameter platform can be used to create a ratio parameter.
 The default statistic applied to that parameter is the median.
 An example of the default plot is shown below.

 The next step is to create time ranges.
 Auto-calculate can be used effectively as a starting place, and additional ranges can be added as needed.
 Alternatively, the create multiple ranges button can be used to place the range partitions exactly where they are needed based on the perturbations to the collection performed during collection of a kinetics experiment.
 The three buttons used for setting ranges are shown below.